eniora/InstantID-Unlocked/README.md

 - With the venv activated, install the requirements.txt file with "pip install -r requirements.txt" and then install torch and cuda with "pip install torch==2.7.1+cu128 torchvision==0.22.1+cu128 --index-url https://download.pytorch.org/whl/cu128"
 - For downloading the face encoder models and instructions see the original repo description below.

 - Run only using instant-id-gradio-unlocked.py by using "python instant-id-gradio-unlocked.py".
-The file "instant-id-gradio-unlocked-16GB-VRAM.py" is just a file I modified from "instant-id-gradio-unlocked.py" and it's a bit faster at image generation on 16GB+ VRAM nvidia cards.
-To download models from the huggingfacehub, only use "instant-id-gradio-unlocked.py" then you can use the other 16GB-VRAM file.

 - Tested only on Windows and Python 3.10.6 and Nvidia GPUs, you may need to do extra steps to run the gradio interface successfully on MacOS/Linux or if you have an AMD GPU.